mindspore-lab/mindcv/configs/inception_v4/README.md

 ### Train

-- The [yaml config files](../../config) that yield competitive results on ImageNet for different models are listed in the `config` folder.
+- The [yaml config files](../../configs) that yield competitive results on ImageNet for different models are listed in the `configs` folder.
 To trigger training using preset yaml config.

   ```shell
   comming soon